-Hughes Hubbard's FCPA/Anti-Bribery Spring Alert 2011 discusses these and other antibribery developments.
+Hughes Hubbard's FCPA/Anti-Bribery Alert Summer 2012 discusses these and other anti-bribery developments.
 This Alert is divided into two parts.
-Part I, the printed materials, begins with a summary and analysis of certain critical enforcement trends and lessons to be learned from settlements and other related developments.
-Following that summary and analysis are (i) a review of focus issues; (ii) a description of FCPA settlements and criminal matters from 2010 and early 2011 in reverse chronological order; and (iii) a discussion of selected recent FCPA and related developments.
-Part II, included (along with a copy of Part I) on CD, contains: (i) brief discussion of the statutory requirements of, and penalties under, the FCPA; (ii) a description of FCPA settlements and criminal matters from 2005 through 2009 in reverse chronological order; (iii) a discussion of other FCPA and related developments; and (iv) a summary of each DOJ Review and Opinion Procedure Release issued from 1980-present.
+Part I begins with a summary and analysis of certain critical enforcement trends and lessons to be learned from recent settlements and other related developments.
+Following that summary and analysis are: (i) a review of focus issues; (ii) a description of FCPA settlements and criminal matters from 2011 and 2012 in reverse chronological order; and (iii) a discussion of selected recent FCPA and related developments.
+Part II contains: (i) a brief discussion of the statutory requirements of, and penalties under, the FCPA; (ii) a description of FCPA settlements and criminal matters from 2005 through 2010 in reverse chronological order; (iii) a discussion of other FCPA and related developments; and (iv) a summary of each DOJ Review and Opinion Procedure Release issued from 1980-present.